 Choosing a water treatment system isn’t a one-size-fits-all decision, especially with the specific water challenges in Lewisville.
 The right solution will protect your equipment, ensure high-quality ice, and save you from costly repairs down the road.
 To make the best choice, you need to start with a clear understanding of your water and your ice machine’s specific needs.
 This approach ensures you invest in a system that effectively targets the problem instead of just applying a generic fix.
 By taking a couple of key steps, you can find a tailored solution that keeps your ice machine running efficiently for years.

-Assess Your Specific Water Needs
+First, Assess Your Specific Water Needs

 Before you can fix a problem, you have to know exactly what you’re dealing with.
 Lewisville’s water is known to have a hardness level of 8.5 GPG, which is enough to cause significant scale buildup inside your ice machine.
 Beyond hardness, local water reports show at least 11 detected contaminants.
 The first step is to get a professional water quality assessment for your business.
 This analysis will give you a detailed breakdown of the specific minerals and contaminants flowing into your equipment.
 This information is critical because it dictates which type of filtration or treatment system will be most effective for your unique situation.

-Match the System to Your Ice Machine
+How to Match a Treatment System to Your Ice Machine

 Once you know what’s in your water, you can find the right defense for your equipment.
 Different ice machines have different vulnerabilities, and a high-capacity unit in a busy restaurant will have different requirements than a smaller one.
 Investing in a quality treatment system that uses clean water is crucial for consistent performance.
 For example, a targeted filter can reduce particulates, while specialized systems with scale inhibitors can prevent mineral buildup on vital components.
 Choosing a treatment solution that aligns with your machine’s specifications will help you avoid common problems, extend its life, and maintain excellent ice quality for your customers.